samtatman/NC-News/README.md

 e.g. https://agent-news.herokuapp.com/api/topics will give you a JSON object of all of the topics in the database.

-## Running the Program Locally
+## Getting Started

+### Prerequisites

+- Node.js 12

+### Installing

-To run this project locally, clone it into a directory on your computer using the command:
+To run this project locally, clone it into a directory on your computer using the terminal command:

 ```bash
 git clone https://github.com/samtatman/NC-News